Engineering & Equipment

 - BOpen-Loop vs. Closed-Loop: Writing on glass is Open-Loop Control (guessing position).
 Writing on textured paper is Closed-Loop Control (feeling position).

-To get the most out of our AI Analysis, your physical input must be clean.
+To get the most out of your handwriting practice, your physical input must be clean.
 Follow this spec sheet:

 Paper Weight